ForestAdmin/documentation-user-guide/collections/performance.md

 # Performance

 Loading performance is key to streamlining your operations.
-Here are a few steps we recommend to take to ensure your Forest is optimized.
+Here are a few steps we recommend to take to ensure your Forest Admin project is optimized.

 ### 1. Show only Smart Fields you absolutely need